harel147/Cartoonify/README.md

 ![image](https://github.com/harel147/Cartoonify/assets/63463677/666d18fc-2b59-4de0-97f8-02273468fb11)

 In our study, we chose ResNet18 as our model, which has been utilized in prior research.
-Previous studie reached an accuracy of 73% with an optimized ResNet18, which closely approaches the highest reported accuracy of 77% found in the literature.
+Previous studies reached an accuracy of 73% with an optimized ResNet18, which closely approaches the highest reported accuracy of 77% found in the literature.

 ### Environment Setting
 You can install all necessary packages by running the following command: